wez/wezterm/docs/config/lua/config/ime_preedit_rendering.md

 * `"Builtin"` - (Default) IME preedit is rendered by WezTerm itself

-  "Builtin" rendering provides good look and feel for many IMEs
+  "Builtin" rendering provides good look and feel for many IMEs, rendering the text using the same font as the terminal and works in concert with features like [window:composition_status()](../window/composition_status.md).

 * `"System"` - IME preedit is rendered by system